tzeikob/javascript-patterns/behavioral/observer/readme.md

 > We could call the listener with `this` instead of `null` in case we need to have access the observable within the listener's code via the `this` operator.

+Bear in mind that this method should always be called from an asynchronous context, for instance an operation of the observable running asynchronously.

 ### An observable must have a purpose

 An observable must have a purpose, it must provide at least one asynchronous `operation`.
 It doesn't have to be an asynchronous operation, even though it only makes sense to have an asynchronous observable.
 Within each operation the observable must use the `emit` method in order to call every listener given this event type along with any data arguments.